 - Blow soap bubbles and look at the colours in the bubbles.

-- For more about Noah see the lesson: Noah Builds an Ark and Loads the Animals
+For more about Noah see the lesson: The Flood and God’s Promise

 Other Online Resources:

 - Colouring sheet & activities of God’s Covenant (Calvary Curriculum)